-Before wild camping (camping anywhere you like) was allowed in New Zealand.
-But, as people started to turn the beautiful places they stayed overnight into a big trash bin/toilet, the government changed the laws and now camping can be done in specially organized places.
+Previously, wild camping (camping anywhere you like) was allowed in New Zealand.
+But, as people started to turn its beautiful places they stayed overnight into a big trash bin/toilet, the government changed the laws and now you can only camp in specially organized campgrounds.

-The price is different from camping to camping, but it is somewhere around $10 to 40 NZD per tent site or around $50 NZD or more per campervan.
+The price is different from campground to campground, but it is somewhere around $10 to $40 NZD per tent site or around $50 NZD or more per campervan.

 The fine for camping in undesignated areas is $200 NZD.
-You don’t usually need to book the campsite in advance, as they work on a first-come, first-served basis.
-However, ALL campsites on Great Walk Track need to be booked in advance.
+You don’t usually need to book a campsite in advance, as they work on a first-come, first-served basis, however, ALL campsites on the Great Walk Track need to be booked in advance.

 How to find deals in New Zealand – some smart tips

 As we talked above, New Zealand can be quite pricey at times, but there are some tricks you can use to not overpay for things.

 When I traveled to New Zealand, I met some locals and they shared some secret local websites with me.
 Enjoy all the deals I found:

 How about using a site like Groupon for discounted meals?

 It’s a bit more time consuming as you have to check the coupons and decide which restaurant to go to, but it can be a great money saver!
 If you can have a well-cooked meal for the price of supermarket food, why not use this option?